Solicitors, Transient Merchants, Peddlers & Canvassers

 - Asks for bank account or social security numbers.

 - Attempts to make entry into your home (jiggles your door handle if no one answers).
 Tries to peer into your home through an open window or door to look at your valuables.

+Remember: IF IT SOUNDS TOO GOOD TO BE TRUE, IT PROBABLY IS!
 Please join with us in making our neighborhoods safer by promptly reporting solicitors or any other suspicious activity.

 Every resident and business has the right to prohibit peddlers and solicitors from their property.
 If you post a sign on your home or business that prohibits solicitors, they are not permitted to approach your property.

 Direct complaints about business practices to the Better Business Bureau of Minnesota at 651-699-1111.